 When was the last time you moved?
 Whether it was last year or twelve years ago I would bet big bucks that you remember the pain of setting up utilities like it was yesterday.
 Setting up utilities is notoriously painful.
 Every home needs water and electricity, many homes require gas and with the staggering break-in statistics most would agree that home security systems are a necessity too.
 The fact that 80 percent of homes have internet and tv/cable installed proves that the majority of people are searching for internet and tv services.
 That makes about six different services you are trying to set up at your new home.
 Each has an average of five options which means you could get stuck searching 30 different sites only eventually wait on hold while services get connected.
-Sounds like you have a lot on your plate…
+It sounds like you have a lot on your plate…

 If you appreciate efficiency you might want to take a look at myutilities.com.
-Almost instantly you can view all the options available at your home for internet, gas, electricity, water, tv/cable and home security; additionally you can connect all your services right there, on one single site.
+Almost instantly you can view all the options available at your home for internet, gas, electricity, water, tv/cable, and home security; additionally, you can connect all your services right there, on one single site.
 This is a free service that makes connecting your utilities easy as pie.
 If you don’t want to ever pick up the phone, you don’t have to.
 If you prefer the phone over the computer you can speak with your unbiased advocate helping you understand your options and make informed purchase decisions.
-Myutilities.com is a one-stop shop for connecting all your utilities and making sure you get the best plans for your needs.
+Myutilities.com is a one-stop-shop for connecting all your utilities and making sure you get the best plans for your needs.

-The chaos and stress of moving can push people into making bad purchase decisions that unfortunately don’t just haunt you in the moment but can follow you for years.
+The chaos and stress of moving can push people into making bad purchase decisions that unfortunately don’t just haunt you at the moment but can follow you for years.
 Making smart choices is crucial regarding utilities.
 Smart decisions start with understanding.
 Here are 17 things that will help you understand your options.

 Gas and Electric

 Is your home regulated or deregulated?